DoTheEvo/selfhosted-apps-docker/frigate/readme.md

 main LAN and Coral TPU... and whatnot.

-On the other hand, setting Frigate up provides knowledge and the feeling of being more in control, with more flexibility, when it does not tight you to a manufacturer and the hardware used can be repurposed at any time.
+On the other hand, setting Frigate up provides knowledge and the feeling of being more in control, with more flexibility, when it does not tie you to a manufacturer and the hardware used can be repurposed at any time.

 # Cameras choice